 If anyone in the family has ovarian cancer, then the risk of developing ovarian cancer increases.
 Genes like BRCA1 and BRCA2 play a crucial role in DNA stability and cell repair mechanisms.
 Disruption in these mechanisms can increase the chance of ovarian cancer at the early or mid-stage of life.

 It is a condition where uterine tissue grows outside the uterus due to an unknown cause.
 Recent studies have shown that there is a direct relationship between this and the risk of developing ovarian cancer.
-Women suffering from endometriosis have elevated levels of estrogen and oxidative stress, with endometrial lesions that are directly linked to symptoms of ovarian cancer.
+Women suffering from endometriosis have elevated levels of oestrogen and oxidative stress, with endometrial lesions that are directly linked to symptoms of ovarian cancer.

 Undergoing post-menopausal hormone replacement therapy, particularly with oestrogen and progesterone, can increase the risk of ovarian cancer.
 The administration of oestrogen or progesterone promotes excessive cell growth, leading to abnormal division and tumour formation.